Skip to content

 Last used app filter

-This filter allows you to segment based on when was the last time the user used the App.
+This filter allows you to segment based on when the user last used the app.
 These filters contain two fields:

 Filter body